Key Quote

 Technique 1 — PARAPROSDOKIAN / COMIC REVERSAL

-Benedick employs a paraprosdokian (a sentence that ends differently from expected) — the audience expects him to reaffirm his bachelor oath, but he redefines it.
-By claiming he didn't think he'd 'live' long enough to marry, he circumvents (gets around) admitting he was wrong.
-This sophistic (cleverly deceptive) reasoning preserves his wit even as he surrenders to love.
+Benedick employs a paraprosdokianparaprosdokian — A figure of speech where the ending is surprising or unexpected — the audience expects him to reaffirm his bachelor oath, but he redefines it.
+By claiming he didn't think he'd 'live' long enough to marry, he circumventscircumvents — gets around admitting he was wrong.
+This sophisticsophistic — Cleverly deceptive reasoning that sounds logical but avoids the truth reasoning preserves his wit even as he surrenders to love.

-The juxtaposition of 'die a bachelor' and 'live till I were married' creates a comic antithesis between death and life — ironically suggesting that marriage gives him life, contradicting his earlier claims that love was imprisonment.
+The juxtaposition of 'die a bachelor' and 'live till I were married' creates a comic antithesisantithesis — The direct opposite; contrasting ideas placed together between death and life — ironically suggesting that marriage gives him life, contradicting his earlier claims that love was imprisonment.

 Key Words